MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOSite.md

 Possible values:

-- None - Respect the organization-level policy for external user expiration
+- None: Respect the organization-level policy for external user expiration.
 - False - Respect the organization-level policy for external user expiration
 - True - Override the organization-level policy for external user expiration (can be more or less restrictive)